haroohie-club/ChokuretsuTranslationUtility/HaruhiChokuretsuLib/README.md

 ## Helpers
 The following helper methods are available:

-* `DecompressData()` and `CompressData()` &ndash; Implementations of the Shade compresssion algorithm that accept and return byte arrays.
+* `DecompressData()` and `CompressData()` &ndash; Implementations of the Shade compression algorithm that accept and return byte arrays.
 * `GetPaletteFromImage()` &ndash; A simplified implementation of [this](https://github.com/antigones/palette_extraction) palette extraction routine.
-Creates an arbitarily sized palette of colors used in an image.
+Creates an arbitrarily sized palette of colors used in an image.
 Used for changing palette data in Shade texture files.
 * `ByteArrayFromString()` and `StringFromByteArray()` &ndash; This pair of methods converts to and from hexadecimal strings and byte arrays.
 * `BytesInARowLessThan()` &ndash; Returns true if a specific byte is repeated less than a certain number of times in a row in a given sequence.
 * `AddWillCauseCarry()` &ndash; Returns true if an addition operation will cause a carry (used in the unhinged file length routine).